AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

 Tidying is usually supposed to accompany actual feature work.
 Otherwise, you might be tidying the wrong things and for the wrong reasons.
-The question is now once you have tidied, how will they enter the trunk/main branch.
+The question is now once you have tidied, how will they enter the main branch.

-Kent Beck argues for putting tidying in their own pull requests (PRs) rather than including them into the feature PR.
+Kent Beck argues for putting tidyings in their own pull requests (PRs) rather than including them into the feature PR.
 He also argues for small amounts of tidying per PR.
 The reasoning is straightforward.
 A PR consisting of only tidyings and not too many tidyings is extremely easy to review.